 Oh, and as I write this, the back of my hand is puffy and itchy from a bee sting I got three days ago.
 I have been stung by bees many times in my life, and I have never had one bother me for more than 24 hours.

 And of course I chipped a tooth a few months ago doing absolutely nothing.
 I wasn’t eating, I wasn’t grinding my teeth, I wasn’t pretending to be a velociraptor or anything.
-My tongue just noticed an odd looseness on the back of the tooth one day and when it investigated, a chunk of my tooth just popped out of my mouth.
+My tongue just noticed an odd looseness on the back of the tooth one day and when it investigated, a chunk of my tooth just popped out of my mouth, which will require a full arch dental implants service to get fixed.
+I’d probably need to visit a cosmetic dentist to have my tooth fixed or even replaced with one of those dental implants.

 I’m falling apart.